 The Complaints Procedure outlined in the ‘Management Board Members’ Handbook’ which has been agreed between the INTO and the CPSMA will be followed in relation to complaints about teachers made by parents.
 This five-step procedure is detailed in full in Appendix 1 of this policy.
 It is important to note the following:

-- If the parent approaches the principal first, it will be suggested that the teacher should by approached first.
+- If the parent approaches the principal first, it will be suggested that the teacher should be approached first.
 However, if the principal feels that this would be unwise, due to the demeanour of the parent in question, the complaint will be listened to without prejudice, notes taken and the parent will be asked to return when the teacher has been given an opportunity to present his/her views on the issue/issues to the principal.

 - The principal, having listened to both sides, will try to bring the issue to a satisfactory conclusion

-- Parents must to make an appointment to see the class teacher if the matter needs more than a few minutes to resolve.
+- Parents must make an appointment to see the class teacher if the matter needs more than a few minutes to resolve.

 - Teachers are not expected to have to deal with an angry, aggressive, threatening, intimidating or otherwise abusive parent.
 The support of the principal should be sought in these circumstances.